ssube/onnx-web/docs/getting-started.md

 ### Img2img Tab

 For image-based prompts, the img2img tab is the go-to interface within onnx-web.
-Beyond its fundamental image generation capabilities, this tab introduces the ControlNet mode, empowering users with advanced control over the generated images through an innovative feature set.
+Beyond its fundamental image generation capabilities, this tab includes the ControlNet mode, empowering users with advanced control over the generated images through an innovative feature set.

 For more details, please see [the user guide](./user-guide.md#img2img-tab).